You can save money at the grocery store without giving up healthy foods.

-- Look for different ways to prepare the same foods so your meals don't get dull.
+- Look for different ways to prepare your foods so your meals don't get dull.
 Potatoes can be baked, boiled, roasted or mashed.
-Vary the fresh raw vegetables in your salads.

 - Explore Once a Month Cooking.
 With this method, you prepare a month's worth of meals in one weekend.
 Perfect if you have a larger freezer.

 - You can also go to meal preparation stores that offer high quality ingredients at a reasonable cost.